Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 Rendering is not the same as authorship.

 Unicode can be extremely important for interchange, identifiers, character assignment, and standards work.
 But assigning characters does not automatically solve the problem of preserving a composed spatial sign.

+The Unicode case is treated in detail in the *Signed Language Writing Critical Review Series*.
+Here, the point is the general layer distinction: script identity, character assignment, encoding model, rendering, and authored spatial structure are related but not identical.

 For SignWriting, the core question remains: